 - Your house is always supposed to be super clean when a guest comes over.

 - You always give your guest clean sheets and clean towels.
-(And if you don’t you are freaking nasty…)
+(And if you don’t…. you are freaking nasty…)

 - You should always have an itinerary of things to do/places to take your guest.

 My brother is a college student.
-He paid for ALL my meals while I was in town.
+He paid for ALL my meals during a recent visit.
 Granted, this was because I made the trek from Atlanta to Tuscaloosa to act in his short film, but still.
 Most good hosts cook breakfast/lunch/dinner for their guests, but what about if you want to go out to eat?

 I did a little research, and by research I mean I polled my friends about their own house guest rules.
 Apparently paying for meals out depends on a variety of factors:

 The number of people staying at your house– Some people would be willing to purchase one out of town friend dinner if it was just the friend in town, but never for a family or multiple people staying over.
-If I had a large group of my sorority sisters staying with me I’d probably just offer to cook dinner for everyone, instead of chance-ing a restaurant.
+If I had a large group of my sorority sisters staying with me I’d probably just offer to cook dinner for everyone, instead of chance-ing it in a restaurant.

 The distance traveled-Most agreed that if you live within driving distance they probably wouldn’t spring for dinner.
 However, if you bought a plane ticket and traveled thousands of miles, a dinner might be in order.
-Most often to cook for their guests no matter how much distance is involved, but going out to seems to be another situation for most folks.
+Most often offer to cook for their guests no matter how much distance is involved, but going out to seems to be another situation for most folks.

 Who did the inviting?-Are you crashing on a friends couch so you can take a prestigious job interview?
 Then YOU better be the one buying.
 Did your friend beg you to come visit her in Milwaukee before her baby comes?
 Then yeah, she should probably offer to buy you dinner.
 These, of course, are just my opinions.